-The Delaware Highlands Region watershed is home to two distinct populations of bald eagles.
+The Delaware Highlands region is home to two distinct populations of bald eagles.
 Breeding eagles remain in the area year-round, building nests and raising young.
 Wintering eagles migrate to the region from points north in search of open water, food sources, and safe and protected habitat.

 Facts about resident eagles:

 - Eagles mate for life and use the same nest territory every year.

 - Eagles don’t mate until they reach sexual maturity, around 4-5 years old.
 This is also when they get their white heads and tails.

 - Eagles lay from 1 to 3 eggs.

 - The young remain in or near the nest for about 3 months.

 - Both parents take turns to incubate the eggs and feed and care for the young.

 - The breeding period in the Upper Delaware River region can begin as early as the end of February; most young fledge by Fourth of July.

 During the 1800s and early 1900s, New York was home to more than 70 nesting pairs of bald eagles, and was the chosen wintering grounds of several hundred.
 Similar conditions existed in Pennsylvania.
 By 1960, New York had only one known active bald eagle nest remaining, and the number of wintering visitors had been reduced to less than a few dozen.